 Join Connecticut Humanities in a six-month exploration of the legacy of race and ethnicity in our state.
 Supported by a grant from the National Endowment for the Humanities, a variety of programs will take place in West Hartford, New Haven, Stamford, Waterbury and Groton.

-In partnership with the New Haven Free Public Library and the New Haven Museum Connecticut Humanities presents Heather McGhee, a noted media contributor and President of the Demos Foundation.
+In partnership with the New Haven Free Public Library and the New Haven Museum Connecticut Humanities presented Heather McGhee, a noted media contributor and President of the Demos Foundation, on May 12th at the New Haven Museum.
 The Foundation is a public policy organization working for an America where all have an equal say in our democracy and an equal chance in our economy.
 A recognized thought leader on the national stage, McGhee frequently appears on shows such as Meet the Press, Real Time with Bill Maher, and Hardball with Chris Matthews.
 Her opinions, writing and research have appeared in numerous outlets, including The New York Times, The Nation, and The Hill.

-Ms. McGhee will be joined in conversation by Frank Mitchell, Executive Director of the Amistad Center for Art and Culture.
-Together they will explore the theme, “Beyond Bigotry: Equity, Democracy and the New American Demos.”
-A dynamic question and answer segment with the audience will finish the afternoon and round out the discussion.
+Ms. McGhee was joined in conversation by Frank Mitchell, Executive Director of the Amistad Center for Art and Culture.
+Together they explored the theme, “Beyond Bigotry: Equity, Democracy and the New American Demos.”
+A dynamic question and answer segment with the audience finished the afternoon and rounded out the discussion.

 The Ferguson Library in Stamford, in partnership with Connecticut Humanities and Everyday Democracy, presented “Dialogue to Change,” a process that will turn community discussion into action.
 The process will focus on the impact of racism in public education.
 An introductory session for the public was held on Monday, May 8th at the Library with special programs, training and workshops held over the summer.